sachingreen/ImageAnalysis/README.md

 Install python dependencies.
 Save the code with file name ending with .py and run
 # Nique Matlab
 Install Matlab.
 Save the code with file name with .mlx extension and run.
+# DFT_DCT Python
+Install python dependencies.
+Save the code with file name ending with .py and run